 Read more about the Charity running this project.

 Kim is the Play Development Officer, and leads all activities with children aged between 4 and 12.
 She has been working at The Winch for 16 years.

 Susan is the Senior Play Worker, Kim's deputy, and has a wide awareness of the individual needs of the children who attend.

-Zenobia is the Promise Work Pilot Lead and is in charge of youth work activities for vulnerable young people aged up to 16.
+Andre is the Youth Work Manager in charge of youth work activities for vulnerable young people aged up to 16.